 If you’d still like to visit a roaring waterfall but prefer to walk less, Cascada Blanca might be your best option.
 It is also less than a two hours drive from Punta Cana, but the hike just takes you around 45 minutes.
 Due to the abundant vegetation is it super recommendable to go with a guide as the last time we went the trail was nearly completely overgrown.

 What do you think, are you ready to visit Salto de la Jalda?
-With the ongoing expansion of Punta Cana, I am sure that the whole area will become completely different in the next 10 or 20 years, so if you like adventures and pristine nature it is recommendable to go sooner than later.
+With the ongoing expansion of Punta Cana, I am sure that the whole area will become completely different in the next 5 to 15 years, so if you like adventures and pristine nature it is recommendable to go sooner than later.

 What impressive waterfalls have you seen in the Caribbean?
 Share your insider tips and leave a comment!
 Or let me know the questions you have about Salto de la Jalda!